jonlpersson/ed-latimore/site/_posts/2022-02-17-the-art-of-war-best-quotes-and-ideas.md

 ***\[I have a piece about developing good leadership.
 [Read it here](/leadership-philosophy/)\]***

 However, you can go quite far if you simply avoid what Sun Tzu calls "the dangerous faults which may affect a general."
-Let's dive a little deeper into the 5 qualities of a bad leader or general:
+Let's dive a little deeper into the five qualities of a bad leader or general:

-**Recklessness:&nbsp;**While there are many different leadership and management styles, successful leaders are disciplined and measured in their actions.
+**Recklessness:&nbsp;**While many different leadership and management styles exist, successful leaders are disciplined and measured in their actions.
 Otherwise, this person won't be a leader for very long.

 A reckless leader takes uncalculated risks, lacks adaptability, and is controlled by passion and emotions rather than strategy and the mission.

 **Cowardice:**&nbsp;Cowardice is probably the single greatest liability a leader can have.
-In a war, cowards are killed quickly, either by their own side for deserting or the opponents because they're afraid to fight.
+In a war, cowards are killed quickly, either by their side for deserting or the opponents because they're afraid to fight.
 In less hostile environments, cowards are afraid of confrontation but want the outcome of a confrontation that goes in their favor—and they're willing to do anything to get it.&nbsp;

 This means not enforcing discipline or standing up for their subordinates for less ambitious leaders.
 More ambitious leaders will rely on deception, subterfuge, and outright dishonesty to control or direct their team members.